mamedev/mame/docs/source/index.rst

 ==================

 .. note::
     This documentation is a work in progress.
 You can track the status of these topics through MAME's `issue tracker <https://github.com/mamedev/mame/issues>`_.
-Learn how you can `contribute <https://docs.mamedev.org/contributing/>`_.
+Learn how you can :ref:`contribute <contributing>`.

 .. toctree::
     :titlesonly: